adequatica/adequatica.github.io/_posts/2025-09-02-when-you-run-out-of-money-playing-baccarat-punto-banco.md

 ## Summary

 So, when you run out of money playing punto banco?
-Betting always on Banco, you will run out of money in 942 rounds (with an initial bankroll of $1000 and a fixed bet of $10).
+Betting always on Banco, you will run out of money in 942 rounds (with a starting bankroll of $1000 and a fixed bet of $10).
 Betting on Punto with the martingale system, you will run out of money in 112 rounds.

 ![Mean rounds per game session for different baccarat strategies](/assets/2025-09-02/01-mean-rounds-per-game.png)

-_Mean rounds per game session for different baccarat strategies_
+_Mean rounds per game session (i.e., number of hands until you run out of money) for different baccarat strategies_

 And a few other ideas after the performed simulations: